List of Christian denominations: Church of the East

-Oriental Orthodox Churches
+Oriental Orthodox

-The Oriental Orthodox Churches are the Christian churches adhering to Miaphysite christology and theology, with a combined global membership of 62 million as of 2019.
-These churches reject the Council of Chalcedon in 451 and those after it.
-They departed from the state church of the Roman Empire after the Chalcedonian Council.
-Other denominations, such as the Eastern Orthodox Church and bodies in Old and True Orthodoxy, often label the Oriental Orthodox Churches as "Monophysite"; as the Oriental Orthodox do not adhere to the teachings of Eutyches, they themselves reject this label, preferring the term "Miaphysite".
+The Oriental Orthodox Churches are the Christian churches adhering to Miaphysite Christology and theology, with a combined global membership of 62 million as of 2019.
+These churches reject the Council of Chalcedon in 451 and the following Byzantine councils.
+Following the events of the council, the majority of the Eastern regions within the Byzantine Empire, particularly in Mesopotamia, the Levant, and Egypt, rejected the teachings and proceedings of the council.
+They continued as Miaphysite patriarchates in Antioch and Alexandria, with Armenia and Ethiopia formally joining them shortly thereafter.

+Other denominations, such as the Eastern Orthodox Church and bodies in Old and True Orthodoxy, often label the Oriental Orthodox Churches as "Monophysite".
+As the Oriental Orthodox do not adhere to the teachings of Eutyches, they themselves reject this label, preferring the term "Miaphysite" based on Cyril of Alexandria's Christological formula.

 Historically, the Oriental Orthodox Churches considered themselves collectively to be the one, holy, catholic and apostolic Church that Jesus founded.
-Some Christian denominations have recently considered the body of Oriental Orthodoxy to be a part of the one, holy, catholic and apostolic Church, a view which is gaining increasing acceptance in the wake of ecumenical dialogues between groups such as Eastern Orthodoxy, Roman and Eastern Catholicism, and Protestant Christianity.
-Most member churches of the Oriental Orthodox Churches are part of the World Council of Churches.
+Some Christian denominations have recently considered the body of Oriental Orthodoxy to be a part of the one, holy, catholic and apostolic Church—a view which is gaining increasing acceptance in the wake of ecumenical dialogues between groups such as Eastern Orthodoxy, Roman and Eastern Catholicism, and Protestant Christianity.

+All canonical or mainstream Oriental Orthodox Churches are part of the World Council of Churches, though only five form the Standing Conference of Oriental Orthodox Churches.
+Throughout Oriental Orthodoxy, non-mainstream or non-canonical churches have passed in and out of recognition with the mainstream churches (e.g., British Orthodox Church).